-Lynn Brimer leads the Strobl & Sharp bankruptcy and creditors’ rights practice.
+Lynn Brimer leads the Strobl & Sharp bankruptcy and creditors’ rights practice and is the Firm’s Litigation Group Leader.
 A leader in her field, Ms. Brimer has over 24 years of experience as a bankruptcy and tax attorney.
 She was selected by her peers as Detroit’s Best Lawyers’ 2014-15 Litigation and Controversy – Tax “Lawyer of the Year.”

-Her expertise spans all phases of bankruptcy and tax planning such as tax preparation, audits and other areas of tax law.
+Ms. Brimer’s expertise spans all phases of bankruptcy and tax planning such as tax preparation, audits and collection as well as other areas of regulatory law.
 For Chapter 11 bankruptcies, corporate workouts and reorganizations, she represents both secured and unsecured creditors and debtors in a variety of industries.
 Because of her broad experience and knowledge, she understands the strategies and complexities that face both sides of the table.

 As a seasoned attorney, she fights to minimize an organization’s tax burden before various tax authorities such as the United States Tax Court and the Michigan Tax Tribunal.
 She also provides expertise in resolving tax collection disputes, including resolving levy and lien issues and payment plans with federal, state and local taxing authorities.